-- 1. Better technological support and equipment as a way of retaining autonomy for patients, but also a need to train them to use the equipment effectively. - 2.
-Home adaptions - 3.
-Care homes to be accessible to BME groups by using bilingual carers. - 4.
-Interpretation services available in health services - 5.
-Better access to GP services - 6.
-Improved GP service
+- Better technological support and equipment as a way of retaining autonomy for patients, but also a need to train them to use the equipment effectively. - Home adaptions. - Care homes to be accessible to BAME groups by using bilingual carers.

+- Interpretation services available in health services.

+- Better access to GP services.

+- Improved GP service.

-St Hilda's East Community Centre - Older People's (55+) views on social care in Tower Hamlets
+St Hilda's East Community Centre - Older people's views on social care in Tower Hamlets

-St Hilda's is a lively Community Centre based on Club Row in the Weavers Ward of Tower Hamlets.
-It has various projects under one roof with excellent relationships to the age 55+ communities, as well as links to neighbouring community organisations across the borough.
+St Hilda's is a lively community centre based on Club Row in the Weavers Ward of Tower Hamlets.
+It has various projects under one roof with excellent relationships with the age 55+ communities, as well as links to neighbouring community organisations across the borough.